AdityaCoppisetti/keylouder/journal.md

 my goal is to make it the same as the layout because at first when i saw 61 keys i thought i could wire them in a 5x12 manner but turns out i need to do it how the layout is

+in the top most layer there are 14 switches so we will wire 14 switches in the first column